darwin-eu-dev/omopgenerics/README.md

 of an original cdm reference that has been derived as part of a particular analysis.

-OMOPGenerics contains the class definition of a cdm reference and a dataframe implementation.
+omopgenerics contains the class definition of a cdm reference and a dataframe implementation.
 For creating a cdm reference using a database, see the CDMConnector package (<https://darwin-eu.github.io/CDMConnector/>).